10. Execution threads

 - line 17: each thread is associated with the Sleep method on line 35

-- line 41: the End field of the parameter is initialized
+- line 41: the field End of the parameter is initialized

 This example shows that two threads can exchange information: